Eugenio Larrabure y Unanue: Biography

 He temporarily retired from public activity and dedicated himself to the development and agricultural exploration of his Unanue estate, located in the Cañete valley, which is currently considered an integral monument of the Cultural Heritage of Peru.
 He was also one of the founding members of the Historical Institute of Peru.
 He served as its first president between 1905 and 1916.

-He was appointed as the minister plenipotentiary in Brazil (1905 - 1908).
+He was appointed the minister plenipotentiary in Brazil (1905 - 1908).
 Then he was elected first Vice President of the Republic of the first government of Augusto Leguía (1908 - 1912).
 He also attended the celebration of the first centenary of Argentina's independence (1910).